-Residence Hall Information and Policies - Violations of any policy or guideline governing university housing, as well as, the university housing rental agreement.
+Residence Hall Information and Policies - Violations of any policy or guideline governing university housing, as well as, the university housing agreement.
 Please also refer to the ESU Housing Agreement or any addendum.
-Residential and Dining Services Safety & Policies a.
-Adverse action taken against any individual on the basis of a good faith report made by such individual, or on the basis of such individual's participation in an investigation or hearing being conducted at ESU or within the criminal justice system.
+Residential Life and Housing Safety & Policies

 Responsibility for Guest(s) - Failure to take responsibility for the actions of one's guest.
 Students may be responsible for violating University policy or this code even if the action is committed by their guest(s).